sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Can I use substitution tags in my subject line?
 {% endanchor %}

 Yes, using substitution tags in your subject line is a great way to further customize your emails for each of your recipients.
+It's worth noting you can use emoji here as well.

 {% anchor h3 %}
 Where are uploaded images stored and how do I access them?